organise-network/frontend-dogs-task/README.md

 There is no expectation to add tests or styling into your project. **We will not be evaluating you on these.**

-To submit your task, please commit & push your changes to your forked repo and email us when it's ready for us to review.
+To submit your task, please commit & push your changes to your repo and email us when it's ready for us to review.
 Please give access to:
 - lauren@organise.network
 - alex@organise.network
 - sean@organise.network